DanceExplosion/ProjectDanceExplosion/ProjectDanceExplosion/ReadMe.txt

 Build project, then run project

 -------- Possible Fix Number 2 -----------
+THIS SOLUTION WON'T WORK - IGNORE!
+  This is being kept purely so we don't try it again

 With project open:
 Tools -> NuGet Package Management -> Package Manager Console